NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 #### The installation command in step by step

 - docker
-The name of program to run.
+The name of the program to run.
 - run
 Tells docker to install this container. [here is a complete list of docker subcommands.](https://docs.docker.com/engine/reference/commandline/cli/#subcommands)
 - --name